This is part one of the story of our excursion to the ‘La Paz Waterfall Gardens’

 I loved both the retaining wall with its strategic openings for plants and the cheerful laundry, matching our car registration stickers on the windshield.

 Dracaena plants are widely used as fences around fields & pastures, or as property boundaries, as you can see above.

 We were on our way into the central mountain range, which forms a section of the continental divide and including our four nearest, more or less active, main volcanoes.
-We were aiming for one of them, Volcán Poás, driving along small coffee plantations and family compounds, with an occasional glimpse across the central valley toward the Cordillera de Talamanca (the blueish range under the clouds).
+We were aiming for one of them, Volcán Poás, driving along small coffee plantations and family compounds, with an occasional glimpse across the central valley toward the Cordillera de Talamanca (the bluish range under the clouds).
 Climbing steadily upward from the base altitude in the central valley of around 700 m or 2300 ft.
 In geological terms, this valley should be addressed as a plateau, as it was created through a tectonic depression between the Cordillera de Talamanca to the South and the Cordillera Centro to the North, the direction into which we were heading.

 Passing through many villages we were driving toward an invisible landmark.
 We forged ahead, while Poás was shrouded in clouds and remained hidden throughout our journey.

-With rising altitude, the coffee plantations, protected by dense living fences, became more extensive, covering whole mountain sides.
+With rising altitude, the coffee plantations, protected by dense living fences, became more extensive, covering whole mountainsides.